 Superdrug tends to be my shop of choice because they stock some of my favourite brands (although their store in Sheffield City Centre is pretty small), but there isn’t really any straight-forward information out there.
-I have seen a couple of ‘Cruelty-Free at Superdrug’ posts knocking about, but they’re either incomplete or a bit mislead about what cruelty-free is (which is kind of worrying).
+I have seen a couple of ‘Cruelty-Free at Superdrug’ posts knocking about, but they’re either incomplete or a bit mislead about what cruelty-free is (although, everybody has their own definition of cruelty-free).

 In my opinion, if a brand wants to call themselves cruelty-free they should:

 - not conduct any animal testing

 - not have any other companies conduct animal testing on their behalf

 - ensure that their raw ingredients aren’t tested on animals

 - refuse to sell their products in Mainland China, due to their post-market testing policies

 Makeup Brands at Superdrug that ARE Cruelty-Free:

 This is Superdrug’s own makeup brand.
 They are certified cruelty-free by the Leaping Bunny Program and every one of their products is suitable for vegans!

 Although they’re known for their nail polishes, Barry M have a wide range of makeup which is all cruelty-free; they’re associated with the Be Cruelty Free campaign run by the Humane Society.
-You can find out which products are suitable for vegans on their website – a special green logo will be listed by the ingredients.
+You can find out which products are suitable for vegans by clicking here.

 Another amazing, affordable brand – I have soooo many of their eyeshadow palettes!
 They’re 100% cruelty free and vegan.